 The Minuteman® is a minimally invasive, interspinous-interlaminar fusion device intended for the stabilization and fusion of the thoracic, lumbar, and sacral spine.
 It is designed for attachment to the posterior non-cervical spine at the spinous processes through its bilateral fixation plates, and it is intended for use with bone graft material placed within the device.

-The Minuteman® provides immobilization and stabilization of the spinal segments.
+The Minuteman® provides immobilization, stabilization, and fusion of the spinal segments.
 The core threaded post allows for optimal placement and a wide range of sizes allows for enhanced anatomical fit.

-The Minuteman® MIS Fusion Plate is a posterior, non-pedicle supplemental fixation device, intended for use at a single level in the non-cervical spine (T1-S1).
-It is intended for use with bone graft material and is not intended for stand-alone use.
+The Minuteman® MIS Fusion Plate is a posterior, non-pedicle fusion device, intended for use at a single level in the non-cervical spine (T1-S1).
+It is intended for use with bone graft material.

 The Minuteman® MIS Fusion Plate may be implanted via a minimally invasive lateral (L1-S1) approach.
-It is intended for plate fixation/attachment to spinous processes for the purpose of achieving supplemental fusion in the following conditions: Degenerative Disc Disease, Spondylolisthesis, Trauma, and Tumor.
+It is intended for plate fixation/attachment to spinous processes for the purpose of achieving fusion in the following conditions: Lumbar Spinal Stenosis, Degenerative Disc Disease, and Spondylolisthesis.